S-W-Leong/TouchNoGo-finhack/AUTOPLAN_NEXTGEN_RISK_OPS_PLAN.md

 ### In the market

-- Sardine, Feedzai, Hawk, ComplyAdvantage, Flagright, and Unit21 already cover alerting, screening, monitoring, and case management
+- Sardine, Unit21, Feedzai, Hawk, ComplyAdvantage, and Flagright already cover alerting, screening, monitoring, and case management

 ### Reuse decision

-- Reuse current queue/detail UI structure from `index.html` as the base interaction pattern
+- Reuse the current queue and detail interaction pattern from `index.html`
-- Reuse the original `AML + sanctions` idea as one agent inside the system
+- keep the original `AML + sanctions` idea as one agent inside the system
-- Do not rebuild consumer authentication, raw risk scoring, or watchlist search from scratch
+- do not rebuild consumer authentication, raw risk scoring, or watchlist search from scratch

-## Dream State Delta
+## Why This Direction Wins

+The original direction was `real-time AML + sanctions screener`.

+That is too weak now because:

+- generic screening already exists everywhere
+- a prettier queue does not beat TNG's current stack or the market leaders
+- the open gap is analyst leverage, explanation quality, policy traceability, and replay

+The product should sit above existing controls, not compete with them.

+That means:

+- not another alert dashboard
+- not another sanctions checker
+- not another score
+- yes to local TNG abuse patterns
+- yes to explainable action recommendations
+- yes to safe control tuning before rollout

+## 12-Month Story Vs Hackathon Story

 ### 12-month ideal